bsarikaya/sensing/sensps.md

 On all levels of handling these data, i.e., storage, processing, and transport via a communication network, the integrity of the content has to be preserved.
+One should keep in mind, that any unintended authentication request should be prevented to minimize the risk of occasional attachment to networks and subsequent exposure to attack to sensitive user data.

 ## Architectural and Procedural Issues for Future IP-based IoT-Authentication {#IPwork}

 Here we will discuss possible solutions on IP level and identify benefits and potential gaps towards the requirements of next generation IoT systems.
+On IP or network layer for IPv6 IPsec protocol suite is mandatory and provides end-to-end security for authentication procedures, ensuring confidentiality and integrity of the transmitted data.
+Authentication for IoT may rely on a protocol as 6LowPAN (Low-power Wireless Personal Area Network) which is deﬁned for optimizing the efficient routing of IPv6 packets for resource constrained machine- type communication applications.
+When compared to a fully certificate-based authentication, however, a hardware-based AAA mechanism relying e.g., on WiFi sensing gesture detection does not require the user to know any key, identifier, or password for the device to be authenticated.
+A pre-defined type of access to the device (e.g., physical, photographic or video representation, unique description in terms of parameters, etc.) shall be sufficient for authentication.

 # IANA Considerations  {#IANA}